Felice Tedeschi: Racing career

 Tedeschi began his career in 1982 in Formula Fiat Abarth.
-He also raced in the Italian Formula 3 for several seasons, finishing 7th in the standings in 1988.
-He raced in the Italian Superturismo Championship from 1994-1997 before switching to the International Sports Racing Series.
-In 1998, he continued to race in the series up until 2000.
+In 1984, he won the Italian Under 23 Championship in Formula Fiat Abarth.
+He also raced in the Italian Formula 3 for several seasons, finishing 7th in the standings in 1988, winning one race at Mugello.
+He raced in the Italian Superturismo Championship from 1994 to 1997, winning 5 races before switching to the International Sports Racing Series.
+In 1998, he participated in the European Prototype Championship, winning two races and becoming European team champion alongside Gianluca Giraudi.
+He continued to race in the series until 2000.

 He didn't race much after this, but did make one-off appearances in the Porsche Supercup in 2003 and in the Superstars Series in 2011.
 In September 2012, it was announced that Tedeschi would make his World Touring Car Championship debut with Proteam Racing driving a BMW 320 TC in the Race of the United States round held at Sonoma Raceway.
 However he had an accident in the first practice session, leaving his car to badly damaged, to be repaired in time for the races.
 In 2015, he went back to rack in GT Italian Tourismo Championship, driving a Ferrari 458.
 He participated in 6 race, earning the podium distinction in his category.